Preparatory Dance Faq

 A placement class for level 2 through 7 is required.
-Please call our Director ahead of time to make an appointment.
+Please contact email@example.com or 206.726.5186 to make an appointment.

-Students coming in to the program in the Fall semester should check the calendar for the open audition date.
-Students coming in to the program mid year participate in a scheduled class and then are placed in a level appropriate for their skills.
+Students coming into the program in the fall semester should check the calendar for the open audition date.
+Students coming into the program mid-year must participate in a scheduled class for assessment so they can be placed in a level appropriate for their skills.
 As the Preparatory Dance program does not discriminate, we always accommodate the student who is interested in investing in our program if they are able to meet the demands of the schedule and have the appropriate skills to participate fully.

-Is there an evaluation process for each student?
+Is there an individual evaluation process for each student?

-Students in the program receive a written evaluation in the New Year.
-In addition, the older students may schedule a conference once a year with their teacher or the director of the program.
+All students in the program receive a written evaluation after the fall semester (halfway through the school year).
+Ballet 3 and 4 students also receive a conference with their instructor.
+In addition students may schedule a conference at any time with the director of the program.

-Once students reach high school additional counseling is available to the student who is interested in pursuing a career in dance or wishes to continue their training at the college level.
-This mentoring helps prepare students for the next phase of their life.
+Once students reach high school, we provide additional counseling for students who are interested in pursuing a career in dance or who wish to continue their training at the college level.
+This mentoring helps prepare students for the next phase of their dance lives.

-- 2011 – Patricia Lent (Cunningham), Summer Lee Rhatigan (London Festival Ballet, National Ballet of Canada, San Francisco Opera Ballet, Oakland Ballet, Lines Ballet, Director of San Francisco Conservatory of Dance), Holly Farmer (Cunningham), John Passafiume (Summer Dance Lab), Iyun Harrison (Alvin Ailey)
+- 2011 – Patricia Lent (Merce Cunningham Dance Company); Summer Lee Rhatigan (London Festival Ballet, National Ballet of Canada, San Francisco Opera Ballet, Oakland Ballet, Lines Ballet, Director of San Francisco Conservatory of Dance); Holly Farmer (Merce Cunningham Dance Company); John Passafiume (Summer Dance Lab); Iyun Ashani Harrison (Ailey II Dance Company).

-- 2010 – Patricia Barker (PNB), Summer Lee Rhatigan (Lines Ballet, Director of San Francisco Conservatory of Dance), Edmund Stripe (Ballet Master, Alberta Ballet), Alexandra Dickenson (PNB), Lauren Grant (Mark Morris Company)
+- 2010 – Patricia Barker (Pacific NW Ballet); Summer Lee Rhatigan (Lines Ballet, Director of San Francisco Conservatory of Dance); Edmund Stripe (Ballet Master, Alberta Ballet); Alexandra Dickenson (Pacific NW Ballet); Lauren Grant (Mark Morris Company).

-- 2008 – Naomi Glass (former Preparatory Dance Student, Houston Ballet Company)
+- 2008 – Naomi Glass (former CPDP student, Houston Ballet Company).

-- 2005 – Dennis Marshall (ABT, Director of the Pittsburgh Ballet School
+- 2005 – Dennis Marshall (American Ballet Theatre, Director of the Pittsburgh Ballet School)

 Is there a summer program?

 Summer at Cornish provides a great opportunity to explore the visual and performing arts in a unique college environment.
-The program offers an exciting array of courses.
+The program offers an exciting array of courses, including dance classes.

-Our small classroom setting ensures individual attention from faculty and the opportunity to become well acquainted with fellow students.
+Our small classroom setting ensures that students get individual attention from faculty and the opportunity to become well acquainted with each other.
 Flexible enrollment options make it easy to tailor the program to busy summer schedules and diverse course offerings encourage cross-disciplinary explorations.
-Courses will be held at both our historic Kerry Hall campus on Capitol Hill and at our Main Campus Center in downtown Seattle.
+Courses are held in both historic Kerry Hall on Capitol Hill and at our Main Campus Center in downtown Seattle.